dougeby/IntuneDocs/intune/certificates-scep-configure.md

       The following values are set as DWORD entries:
       - Name: **MaxFieldLength**, with a decimal value of **65534**
       - Name: **MaxRequestBytes**, with a decimal value of **65534**
 4. Restart the server that hosts the NDES service.
-Do not use **iisreset**; iireset doesn't finalize the required changes.
+Don't use **iisreset**; iireset doesn't complete the required changes.

 5. Browse to *http://*Server_FQDN*/certsrv/mscep/mscep.dll*.
-You should see an NDES page similar to the following:
+You should see an NDES page similar to the following image:

    ![Test NDES](./media/certificates-scep-configure/SCEP_NDES_URL.png)